The Best Colorado Auto Insurance Company

 When we say "what you can afford," we mean how much you can budget to pay for your monthly premium.
 Your premium cost depends largely on your personal profile: your age, credit score, how much you drive, and the type of vehicle you’re insuring (among other things).
 Different providers will also charge you more or less for the same coverage, so you’ll want to compare quotes to find the cheapest rate for you.

-Our reviews of Colorado’s top five auto insurers are a good place to begin your search, taking into account a range of important qualities in addition to price.
+Our reviews of Colorado’s top auto insurers are a good place to begin your search, taking into account a range of important qualities in addition to price.

 How We Found the Best Auto Insurance in Colorado

-We started by identifying Colorado’s five biggest auto insurers by market share (excluding USAA, which, while second in market share, is only available to current and former military members and their families).
+We started by identifying Colorado’s biggest auto insurers by market share (excluding USAA, which, while second in market share, is only available to current and former military members and their families).
 We compared their financial strength, coverage options, and customer service using methodology similar to our review on nationwide providers.
 Then we looked at how each company’s customers reported their claims experiences to J.D.
 Power and Consumer Reports, and checked the Colorado Division of Insurance to see how many complaints were filed against each provider in 2016 (the most recent year with data available).
 Finally, we collected quotes from each company, taking note of available endorsements and discounts.

 Colorado Auto Insurance Reviews

 With just over 20 percent of Colorado’s insured drivers, State Farm must be doing more than a few things right — and indeed its customers are among the most satisfied with their claims experiences according to both J.D.
 Power and Consumer Reports.
-State Farm also has the fewest number of 2016 complaints in Colorado of any insurer of our top five.
+State Farm also has the fewest number of 2016 complaints in Colorado of any insurer of our top four.

-Elite financial strength (comparable to GEICO’s) is another point in State Farm’s favor, and its website and quote collection tool are good at helping you understand which coverages best fit your needs (we would’ve liked a Live Chat feature, but that’s a small detail).
+Elite financial strength is another point in State Farm’s favor, and its website and quote collection tool are good at helping you understand which coverages best fit your needs (we would’ve liked a Live Chat feature, but that’s a small detail).
 The only real knock against State Farm is that it gave us some of the most expensive quotes we collected.
 But again, it’s worth getting a quote yourself, especially if you’re a teen driver — State Farm offers more young-driver discounts than most.

 American Family fell slightly below the others in terms of financial strength, but it’s still rated highly enough that you shouldn’t feel at all worried about getting your claims paid.
 In terms of cost, the company was middle of the pack for each of our driver profiles: not cheap, but never the most expensive either.
 There’s always the chance that you’ll qualify for one of the company’s numerous discounts, (including one that comes just for switching to American Family from one of its competitors), so call or go online to get a personalized quote.

 In terms of claims satisfaction, Consumer Reports and J.D.
-Power readers gave both GEICO and Progressive equally high marks; the biggest difference in consumer sentiment was that Progressive had about 40 percent more complaints in Colorado in 2016.
+Power readers gave both Progressive high marks; the biggest difference in consumer sentiment was that Progressive had about 40 percent more complaints in Colorado in 2016.
 That's certainly not a great stat, but we don't think it should turn you off completely — especially if a cheaper rate from Progressive means the difference in whether you can afford comprehensive and/or UIM coverage, two especially valuable add-ons in Colorado.

-Among our top five, Allstate was about average in financial strength, slightly below the rest of the group in claims satisfaction, and one of the most expensive in its quotes, cheaper only than State Farm.
+Among our top providers, Allstate was about average in financial strength, slightly below the rest of the group in claims satisfaction, and one of the most expensive in its quotes, cheaper only than State Farm.
 It also had more than the average number of consumer complaints in Colorado in 2016, and we found its website to be slightly harder to navigate than others: While big on eye-catching graphics, it took us a little longer to zero in on relevant coverages and discounts.

 Allstate is definitely a reputable company with all the protections you could want for your vehicle (including “gap” insurance for new cars), but just didn’t really distinguish itself in our comparison.
 Still, finding the best rate on car insurance is a matter of comparing personalized quotes, so if Allstate offers you a great rate, it’s a completely valid option.